-Mercifully, it seems as though Samsung has finally decided to change that.
-The triple-camera, 6.4-inch, $349/£309 Galaxy A50 is a phone the likes of which we've never seen from the tech giant.
-It's remarkably competitive for its price, with those headline features as well as strong performance from Samsung's in-house developed processor.
+The Galaxy A50 is remarkably competitive for its price, with those headline features as well as strong performance from Samsung's in-house developed processor.
 And it actually looks pretty sharp for a bargain, too.

 Price and availability

 After initially releasing on Verizon, Sprint and US Cellular, you can now buy an unlocked version of the Galaxy A50 for the same price of $349.
-This model works on all networks that allow customers to bring their own phones.
+One of the best unlocked phones, this A50 model works on all networks that allow customers to bring their own phones.
 Best Buy is offering the unlocked A50, and if you activate the device on Verizon, AT&T or Sprint when you purchase it from the retailer, you can save $50.

 Those who would rather go through their carrier and opt for an installment plan can also save some cash, as Verizon is running a promotion in which you can get the device for $10 per month over 24 months, for a total of $240.
 U.S. Cellular charges $11.66 per month when you buy the Galaxy A50 on that carrier's 30-month installment plans.